td0/trugiph/README.md

 # TruGiph

-A modern, responsive GIPHY gallery and search application built with React, TypeScript, and Material UI.
+Built to liven up remote team chats with light‑hearted GIFs that make everyday conversations more engaging and fun..
 This project demonstrates clean architecture, comprehensive testing, and modern web development practices.

 ## 🎯 GIPHY API Integration